siavashk/siavashk.github.io/_posts/2017-3-31-coherent-point-drift.md

 comments: true
 published: false
 ---
 *If you are only looking for code for the coherent point drift algorithm in Python, look at this [Pypi](https://pypi.python.org/pypi/pycpd/0.1) package.
-Or if you prefere to build from source, you can look at the following [Github](https://github.com/siavashk/pycpd).*
+Or if you prefer to build from source, you can look at the following [Github](https://github.com/siavashk/pycpd).*

 ## Introduction
 During my PhD, I was working on the specific problem of MR-US fusion for prostate biopsies.
 MR-US fusion simply means Magnetic-Resonance-UltraSound fusion.
 This typically involves solving a registration problem which aims to find the optimal transformation between a source (MR) and a target (US) prostate image.
 Both MR and US images comprise of multiple slices that span the prostate to create a volumetric view of the anatomy.